 - National Certified Medical Assistant (NCMA) – from the National Center for Competency Testing (NCCT

 Every employer is different, and medical assisting job requirements could range from basic office skills to bilingualism, depending on the needs of the hospital or medical center.
-While you cannot be sure what employers in your area will be looking for at the time you are ready to pursue job opportunities, earning good grades in your medical assisting program, gaining experience through volunteering in a healthcare setting, and joining one or more professional associations related to medical assisting are just a few ideas for enhancing your career preparation.
+While you cannot be sure what employers in your area will be looking for at the time you are ready to pursue job opportunities, earning good grades in your medical assisting program, gaining experience through volunteering in a healthcare setting, and joining one or more professional associations are just a few ideas for enhancing your career preparation.

 If you’re interested in a medical assisting career, learning as much as you can before pursuing opportunities in this field should serve you well.
 Consider volunteering in a hospital to get a sense of the work environment you’ll be experiencing.
 If you know any healthcare workers, don’t be afraid to ask, “How do I pursue a career as a medical assistant?”
-Many medical assistants who love what they do are happy to give advice and recommendations.

 And don’t stop seeking knowledge.
 Medical and technological advances ensure that this field is always changing for the better.
-Whether you earn a medical assisting certificate, pursue your associate’s degree, or learn on the job, you can be sure that a career in medical assisting is a lifelong education.
+Whether you earn a certificate, pursue your associate’s degree, or learn on the job, you can be sure that a career in medical assisting is a lifelong education.